Social Icons

 Directed by Judd Apatow

-Here is a movie filled with a lot of sexual references, slackers and bunch of weird nerds, with one of them seemingly getting romantic involved with a supposedly normal person after a one night stand.
-Wow, a one night stand turns out to be the one thing needed to make a happy couple.
-How come this movie has a certified fresh rating on rotten tomatoes, with audience a like loving it just as much is beyond me.
+This movie is packed with sexual references, slackers, and a bunch of weird nerds.
+One of them somehow ends up romantically involved with a seemingly normal person after a one-night stand.
+Wow—a one-night stand turns into the foundation for a happy couple.
+How this movie has a certified fresh rating on Rotten Tomatoes, with audiences loving it just as much, is beyond me.

-The movie has too many people doing absolutely nothing to the bottom line of the movie other than further solidifying an idea that the movie had sold already about the leads.
-Talk about predictability, this movie is one of the easiest thing to get bored watching.
-The movie plays all the familiar Hollywood romcom tunes and pretends to give a happy ever after ending, that is so unrealistic even by Hollywood standard.
+The film features too many characters doing absolutely nothing to contribute to the story’s bottom line, other than reinforcing ideas the movie already sold about the leads.
+Talk about predictability—this is one of the easiest movies to get bored watching.
+It plays all the familiar Hollywood rom-com tunes and pretends to offer a happily-ever-after ending that feels unrealistic, even by Hollywood standards.

-The movie plot is about a supposed slacker named Ben (Seth Rogen) who meets a career woman named Alison (Kathrine Heigl).
-They met at a club and their one night stand resulted in Alison getting pregnant.
-The reason none used protection is because both had a little alcohol in their system and had a miscommunication.
+The plot revolves around a slacker named Ben (Seth Rogen), who meets a career-driven woman named Alison (Katherine Heigl).
+They meet at a club, and their one-night stand results in Alison becoming pregnant.
+The reason no protection was used?
+Both had a bit too much to drink and ended up miscommunicating.

-Well Alison informs Ben of her situation and he says he will be there for her through it.
-Alison gets different advises one of which presents abortion as a solution, but she decided to keep the baby.
+Alison informs Ben about the pregnancy, and he promises to be there for her.
+Alison gets various pieces of advice, including abortion as an option, but she ultimately decides to keep the baby.

-I did not feel the chemistry between the main cast Heigl and Rogen, I felt the chemistry between Rudd and Mann, was much better.
-Even their story of marriage and challenges to me was more interesting than the main plot itself.
+I didn’t feel much chemistry between Heigl and Rogen, but the dynamic between Rudd and Mann was far more engaging.
+Their story of marriage and its challenges was, to me, the highlight of the film.

-The movie has some crude sexual humor and many may find the way it treated the pregnancy matter not sensitive enough, but I just feel all of that was a ploy to make people go watch and talk about it.
-The movie was both a critical and commercial success which led to a spin off, starring Rudd and Mann in 2012 called This is 40.
+The movie includes crude sexual humor and may come across as insensitive in its treatment of pregnancy, but I feel all of that was simply a ploy to get people talking.
+Despite my reservations, the movie was both a critical and commercial success, leading to a 2012 spin-off, This Is 40, starring Rudd and Mann.

 0 comments: